Written byAnna Yuan

 What is Thunderbolt?

 Thunderbolt is a communication standard or protocol that provides a set of features for a computer to interact with the connected devices.
-Thunderbolt can transmit video and audio, transfer files, connect to monitors, storage devices, and it can even charge.
+Thunderbolt can transmit video and audio, transfer files, connect to monitors, and storage devices, and it can even charge.
 Thunderbolt technology is currently in its 4th generation.

 While earlier generations of the Thunderbolt protocol used a Mini DisplayPort connector, Thunderbolt 3 and Thunderbolt 4 use the more capable USB-C connector.
 Thunderbolt technology was created in 2010 and first sold as part of an end-user product on 24 February 2011.
 Since then the maximum transfer speed has increased from 10 Gbps to 40 Gbps.